Music

 - 77-351 Vocal MethodsFor the Music Education major (instrumental emphasis) degree program.
 This course provides basic singing instruction and pedagogy.
 (Spring of odd-numbered years) (FA)

 - 77-443 Choral Music EducationA survey of the material available for junior and senior high school choirs.
 A study of the organization and problems of choral groups and vocal pedagogy for choral ensembles.
 Arranging for choral ensembles.
 Each student will rehearse the class for small-ensemble experience.
 Prerequisites: Music Theory 76-211, 76-213, and Music Literature 80-214; or permission of the instructor.
-(Spring of even-numbered years) (FA)
+(Fall of even-numbered years) (FA)

 - 77-473 Methods of Marching Band PerformanceA study of the marching band as a medium of entertainment and of its value to the instrumental program in the public schools.
 The study includes fundamentals of marching, precision drill, designing of formations, and planning and execution of a half-time show.
-Open only to students who have passed the Sophomore Barrier Examination and been admitted to the Music Education major.
-(Fall) (FA)
+(Fall of odd-numbered years) (FA)

-- 77-522 Vocal PedagogyA discussion of historical and current pedagogical techniques; the physiology of singing and voice types; training the young singer; vocal development through repertoire choice.
+- 77-522 Vocal PedagogyA discussion of historical and current pedagogical techniques; the physiology of singing and voice types; training the young singer; and vocal development through repertoire choice.
 Prerequisites: Two semesters of applied voice study at the college level and concurrent enrollment in applied voice study.
-(Spring of even-numbered years) (FA)
+(Fall of even-numbered years) (FA)

 - 77-532 Piano PedagogyPresentation of methods and materials used in individual and class instruction of piano students.
 Prerequisites: Passage of the Sophomore Barrier Examination and admission to the Keyboard Performance major; or four semesters of applied piano or organ study; or permission of instructor.
 (FA)

 - 77-623 Advanced Instrumental ConductingThis course is a continuation of the beginning course, plus in-depth score study and development of good rehearsal techniques.
 Students will rehearse the SU Wind Ensemble or Orchestra throughout the semester and then conduct a portion of a public concert for their final exam.
-Prerequisite: Music Education 77-603 or 77-613.
-(Spring) (FA) (WA)
+Prerequisite: Music Education 77-603.
+(Fall of even-numbered years) (FA)

 - 77-804 Student TeachingSee Education 40-804, 40-808, 40-824, 40-828